-The proposal includes a request for a project formulation grant of USD 50,000.
-The initial technical review raised some issues, such as the need for more details regarding the consultative process and vulnerable groups, potential overlap or complementarity with other initiatives, and financial sustainability, as is discussed in the number of Clarification Requests (CRs) and Corrective Action Requests (CARs) raised in the review.
-The final technical review finds that the proposal has addressed most of the CRs and CARS requests.
-However, the following issues remain: more details are needed on the consultative process, and vulnerable groups, and on financial sustainability.
-Date: September 19, 2022
+Financing Requested: USD 960,225 The initial technical review raises some issues, such as the need for more details regarding the consultative process and vulnerable groups and the potential overlap or complementarity with other initiatives, as is discussed in the number of Clarification Requests (CRs) and Corrective Action Requests (CARs) raised in the review.
+The final technical review finds that the proposal has addressed some of the CRs and CARs requests.
+Namely, the following issues remain: more details are required on complementarity with other initiatives, and on consultations with vulnerable groups.
+Date: February 15, 2023